Col-E/recaf-developer-documentation/services/application-scoped-services/resourceimporter.md

 * `URL` - Can point to any content source that can be streamed from.
 * `URI` - Can point to any content source that can be streamed from.

-## Examples of reading from different content types
+## Reading from different content types

 When providing content from an in-memory source, `ByteSource` can be used: